theatlantic/django-south/docs/tutorial/part1.rst

  Created 0002_auto__add_field_knight_dances_whenever_able.py.
 You can now apply this migration with: ./manage.py migrate southtut

-*(Notice that South has automatically picked a name for this migration; you can give migrations custom names by providing it as another argument)*
+*(Notice that South has automatically picked a name for this migration; you can instead give migrations custom names by providing it as another argument)*

 Now, apply it::